Skip to content

 MCP Server

 The atmosphere-mcp module is a self-contained MCP (Model Context Protocol) server implementation that rides on Atmosphere’s transport layer.
-It speaks the MCP 2025-03-26 JSON-RPC wire protocol directly — there is no external MCP SDK dependency — and exposes annotation-driven tools, resources, and prompt templates to AI agents over Streamable HTTP, WebSocket, or SSE.
+There is no external MCP SDK dependency, and it exposes annotation-driven tools, resources, and prompt templates to AI agents over Streamable HTTP, WebSocket, or SSE.

 MCP endpoints are auto-registered when atmosphere-mcp is on the classpath together with a class annotated with @Agent (from atmosphere-agent).
 There is no @McpServer annotation.
 Class-level wiring is handled by @Agent; method- and parameter-level MCP metadata uses the four annotations in this module.